The humble chocolate cookie- the bain of my existence.

 Big.Fat.Cookies are made in very small batches with the greatest attention to detail.
 From picking the gross white thing out of each egg, to painstakingly weighing each cookie and adding individual chocolate chips to make sure the cookies look perfect, to obsessively baking and wrapping each batch- your cookies are hand made with the same craftsmanship, enthusiasm and creativity I have brought to my jewelry business since 1986.
 These cookies are made here.
 Sold here.
 Eaten here.

-I suggest re-heating at 350 8-10 minutes for melty chocolate inside and crispy outside, definitely insta-worthy!
+We recommend warming room temperature cookies in a 350 8-10 minutes for melty chocolate inside, crispy outside and definitely insta-worthy!

 I certainly enjoyed making them!